bayesia logo

 • In this context, Automatic Causal Network Generator creates nodes, adds explanatory comments for each causal link, retrieves beliefs about causal effects (with values ranging from -100 to 100), and constructs the conditional probability tables.

-• The resulting causal Bayesian network is formatted automatically for easy interpretation.
+• The resulting Causal Bayesian network is formatted automatically for easy interpretation.

 Causal Network on Car Accidents